kleene-project/docs/run/storage/index.md

   the zpool, together with other Kleene data.
 See the section on [Kleene and ZFS](/operation/zfs) to read more about how to configure Kleene's ZFS filesystem.

-  If you mount an **empty volume** into a directory in the container in which files or directories exist, these files or directories are propagated (copied) into the volume.
-Similarly, if you start a container and specify a volume which does not already exist, an empty volume is created for you.
+  If an **empty volume** is mounted into a non-empty directory in a container, the existing files and directories are copied into the volume.
+  Similarly, if you start a container and specify a volume which does not already exist, an empty volume is created.
   This is a good way to pre-populate data that another container needs.

 - **Nullfs mounts** are flexible and may be stored *anywhere* on the host system.